Learn how to pay off your debt with these six simple steps.

 Step 2: Define your goals for debt repayment

-To do this, rate the importance of the following:
+To start, rate the importance of the following:

 - Lower monthly payments